History and Archaeology of Deir el-Bahari

 Deir el-Bahari

-The Deir el-Bahari (الدير البحري) al-Dayr al-Baḥrī "the Monastery of the North" is a complex of mortuary temples and tombs located on the west bank of the Nile, opposite the city of Luxor, Egypt.
+The Ancient Deir el-Bahari (الدير البحري) al-Dayr al-Baḥrī "the Monastery of the North" is a complex of mortuary temples and tombs located on the west bank of the Nile, opposite the city of Luxor, Egypt.
 This is a part of the Theban Necropolis.
 The first monument built at the site was the mortuary temple of Mentuhotep II of the Eleventh Dynasty.
-It was constructed during the 15th century BCE.
+It was constructed during the fifteenth century BCE.
 During the Eighteenth Dynasty, Amenhotep I and Hatshepsut also built extensively at the site.

 Of the three ancient Egyptian structures on the site, one, the funerary temple of King Mentuhotep II (built circa 1970 BCE), has lost much of its superstructure.
-The second, the terraced temple of Queen Hatshepsut (built circa 1470 BCE), was uncovered (1894–96) beneath the monastery ruins and subsequently underwent partial restoration.
+The second, the terraced temple of Queen Hatshepsut (built circa 1470 BCE), was uncovered (1894–96 CE) beneath the monastery ruins and subsequently underwent partial restoration.
 A third temple, built by Thutmose III about 1435 BCE was discovered by a Polish archaeological mission, above and between the two earlier temples of Hatshepsut and Mentuhotep.

 A Flight Over the Temple of Hatshepsut